Enhance your holiday and elevate your photography with these customized one-day photography workshops in the Canadian Rockies.

 - You agree to never hold Jeff Bartlett Media Inc. or Jeff Bartlett, or any other members responsible for injuries that may happen during the scheduled activities.
 This release extends and applies to all injuries, damages, loss and liability.

-I am excited to offer these photography workshops in the Canadian Rockies throughout the 2020-2021 autumn and winter.
+I am excited to offer these photography workshops in the Canadian Rockies throughout summer and autumn 2021 and the upcoming winter season.

-To inquire about available date and to book your workshop, please email me or fill in the follow contact form:
+To inquire about available dates and to book your workshop, please email me or fill in the follow contact form:

 Additional Workshop Opportunities